-Kim Katzberg has been creating genre-bending solo work since 2010.
+Kim Katzberg is a New York Innovative Theatre Award-winning writer/performer who has been creating genre-bending theater work since 2010.

 Of her 2011 breakout show PENETRATING THE SPACE, the NY Times wrote, “Penetrating the Space has a glowing, vulnerable, haunting center.”
 Theatermania said, “Katzberg is acutely aware of the strange contradictions in the theater world and she milks them to great effect, adding to an already hilarious physical performance."
 PENETRATING... was developed as a work-in-progress at Dixon Place–first as an official selection of the 2010 HOT!
 Festival, and then in a featured run as a 2010 Artist-In-Residence.
 This led to a run at HERE with Tom X. Chao’s CALLOUS CAD under the umbrella title CHEERFUL INSANITY: CHAO AND KATZBERG IN REPERTORY.
-The show received two 2012 New York Innovative Theatre Award nominations.
+The show was nominated for two New York Innovative Theatre Awards.

 Katzberg’s extensive education in nontraditional theatre includes a BFA in Theater, NYU/Experimental Theatre Wing and an MFA in Acting, Columbia University, where she studied Shakespeare with Andrei Serban and Kristin Linklater, acting with Anne Bogart, and Viewpoints with Barney O’Hanlon of SITI Company.